SOU Pandemic Resumption of Activities Plan and Requirements - Effective June 15, 2020

 - Being placed off work or extension of time off work.

 Your doctor may indicate that you have temporary work restrictions because of your injury.
 Human Resource Services will review temporary work restrictions with your supervisor or manager and will place you on modified duty when operationally possible for reasonable accommodation.

 If you miss time from work, you may be eligible for partial wage loss through SAIF.
 (Time loss for follow up appointments and physical therapy are not work comp compensable and you may need to use accrued sick, vacation or other accruals to cover your lost wages, depending on your classification and terms of your collective bargaining agreement)

 The Family and Medical Leave Act of 1993 (FMLA), is a federal law that requires employers to provide job protection to qualifying employees who take time off for a serious health condition and other qualifying absences from work.
 Your occupational injury/illness may meet the definition of an FMLA serious health condition.
 If you are missing time from work, you will be notified about your eligibility for FMLA leave.
 Time loss and FMLA leave run concurrently.

-If you have any questions regarding workers' compensation, please contact Michele Barlow, Leaves Specialist at 541-552-8119, or email email@example.com.
+If you have any questions regarding workers' compensation, please contact Michele Barlow, Assistant Director of HR/Accessibility Coordinator at 541-552-8119, or email email@example.com.